BaileyYi19307/CampusClearOut/MILESTONE_03.md

 URL(s) to github repository with commits that show progress on research
 ---
-(TODO: add link to github url that shows line or lines of code that demonstrate continued progress on research topics) Link to Registration Page Development:
+Link to Registration Page Development:
 [View the code for the Registration Page](https://github.com/nyu-csci-ua-0467-001-002-fall-2024/final-project-BaileyYi19307/blob/master/CampusClearOut/src/pages/Register.jsx#L1-L63)
 - Continued working on React for frontend development, focusing on the registration page.
 Used useState and useEffect hooks to manage form data and submission flow.